Obama to face Palestinian dismay on West Bank trip

 "President Obama appeared to give up on his goal," he said.

-Separately on Wednesday, Palestinian activists set up a protest camp on West Bank land east of Jerusalem where Israel has announced controversial plans to build, demanding an end to Obama's "bias and support for Israel."
+Separately on Wednesday, Palestinian activists set up a protest camp on a strip of West Bank land east of Jerusalem where Israel has announced controversial plans to build, demanding an end to Obama's "bias and support for Israel."

-Israel's plan to build thousands of new settler homes in an area called E1 has sparked a major international backlash, with experts saying it could wipe out hopes for a viable Palestinian state.
+Israel's plan to build thousands of new settler homes in an area called E1 has sparked a major international backlash, with experts saying it could wipe out hopes for the establishment of a viable Palestinian state.

-Netanyahu, however, re-committed to the notion of a two-state solution for the first time since his January re-election, albeit in a weaker political position.
+Netanyahu, however, on Wednesday re-committed to the notion of a two-state solution for the first time since he was re-elected in January, albeit in a weaker political position.

 "Let me be clear: Israel remains fully committed to peace and to the solution of two states for two peoples," he said, standing beside Obama.